Levi Roots: Reggae Reggae Sauce

+Restaurants

 Roots' first London restaurant, the Papine Jerk Centre, was on the Winstanley Estate in Battersea, Clapham Junction from 2010–2012.
 His children worked alongside him.
 The shop provided a lunchtime service to a local school, Thames Christian College.
 In December 2015, Roots opened his first franchise restaurant in Westfield Stratford City.
 It closed in 2019.

 Books and television

-Levi Roots' Reggae Reggae Cookbook was published in 2008, with a foreword by Roots' investor, Peter Jones.
+Levi Roots' Reggae Reggae Cookbook was published in 2008, by HarperCollins, with a foreword by Roots' investor, Peter Jones.
 The book has chapters on Roots' story of coming to London and an introduction to Caribbean ingredients.
 To coincide with the release of his recipe book, Roots appeared on the 3 June 2008 episode of BBC's Ready Steady Cook as a celebrity.
 He achieved second place against Lesley Waters.

 Roots had a television cooking show, Caribbean Food Made Easy, on BBC2, with a book of the same name published in August 2009.
 The show followed Roots as he travelled the UK and Jamaica demonstrating easy ways to cook Caribbean food at home.

 Roots appeared on Celebrity Mastermind in 2010, coming second with 13 points.
 He also appeared on Big Brother, where he cooked a Caribbean barbecue for the housemates.
 Roots also made a special appearance in the 2011 urban comedy film Anuvahood where he plays himself.
 On 22 February 2018 he appeared in the 8th episode of the 7th series of the BBC detective programme Death in Paradise.
 He played the part of Billy Springer.

 Roots entered the twenty-third series of Celebrity Big Brother on 4 March 2024 and was evicted on 15 March 2024, along with fellow celebrity Ekin-Su Cülcüloğlu, after spending 11 days in the house.

 Personal life

 When he appeared on BBC Radio 4's Desert Island Discs Roots said that his relationship with his father had been a difficult one, because his father was "a bit of a stranger."

-Roots has eight children with seven different mothers.
-He has previously been imprisoned for drug offences.
+Roots has eight children with seven mothers.

 Roots has been arrested twice.
 Aged 15 he was sent to Pentonville Prison for six months, charged with assault on a police officer.
 In 1986, police raided the youth club he ran, and he was convicted again for possession of drugs.

 Roots was appointed Chair of St Pauls Carnival in Bristol in 2021.

-Roots became Patron of RIFT Social Enterprise in May 2024, a not-for-profit organisation which supports people with convictions and the long/term unemployed into self-employment.
+Roots became Patron of RIFT Social Enterprise in May 2024, a not-for-profit organisation which supports people with convictions and the long-term unemployed entering into self-employment.

 Roots is a twice honorary doctor with the University of the West of England and the University of Westminster.